Inchdrewer Castle: Early history

 The castle's exact construction date is unknown, but it was some time in the early to mid 16th century, during the reign of either James IV or James V.

 Various spellings are used: Inch Druar (or Inchdruar as one word); Inchdruer; Inchdrewir; or Inchdrewr.
-Originally owned by the Curror (Currour) family, in 1557 it was purchased by Walter Ogilvy of Dunlugas (1509–58), and became the main family seat.
+Originally owned by the Curror (Currour) family, in 1557 it was purchased by Walter Ogilvie of Dunlugas (1509–58), and became the main family seat.

 James Currour was a notary in Banff and is linked with several of Dunlugas' contracts and witnessing leases.
+The Currour family continued to style themselves "lairds of Inchdrewer".
+In August 1599, George Currour, feuar of Inchdrewer and son of Walter Currour of Inchdrewer, was involved in a dispute involving the family pew at the Kirk of Inverboyndie.

 During the late 16th century, the Dunlugas Ogilvies undertook refurbishment and extension work, including the addition of courtyard buildings and a distinctive circular tower that incorporated the hall into its first storey.
 An act recording the lands in favour of George Ogilvy was ratified by King Charles I in late June 1633.
 George was the son of Walter Ogilvy, and an ardent Royalist and supporter of the king against the Covenanters.
 Inchdrewer Castle was left in ruins after being attacked by Covenanter forces led by General Robert Monro in 1640; another of the family properties, a town house, was also devastated.
 George Ogilvy was appointed a peer in 1642, becoming the first Lord Banff.